 Do you prefer a guided tour?
 Book one using this link.

-You will see horse carriages (Karozzin) parked here.
-Personally, I do not use them due to concerns about the horses standing in the summer heat, but they are available if you choose.
+You’ll see horse carriages (Karozzin) parked outside.
+I personally don’t use them because the horses stand in the summer heat for long stretches, but they’re available if you want one.

 Get a FREE Attractions Map